andreaunitn/Super-Resolution/README.md

 # SamSR: Semantic-Aware Super-Resolution via SAM 2 Priors

-**SamSR** is an advanced image super-resolution framework that leverages the powerful semantic capabilities of **Segment Anything Model 2 (SAM 2)**.
+**SamSR** is an advanced image super-resolution diffusion framework that leverages the powerful semantic capabilities of **Segment Anything Model 2 (SAM 2)**.
 Building upon the foundation of [SeeSR](https://github.com/cswry/SeeSR), this project introduces novel architectural improvements and optimization strategies to enhance generation quality and efficiency.

 ## Architecture Overview